galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scater-qc/tutorial.md

 >
 > 1. **Scater: plot library QC** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"Input SingleCellLoomExperiment dataset"*: `output_loom` (output of **Scater: Calculate QC metrics** {% icon tool %})
+- *"Plot on log scale"*: `No`
 >
-> 2. When the tool has finished running, click on the {% icon galaxy-eye %} to view the plots.
+> 2. If we have a large number of cells (500+), set the 'Plot on log scale' option to 'Yes'.
+This will make it easier to pick cut-offs when dealing with large numbers.
+When the tool has finished running, click on the {% icon galaxy-eye %} to view the plots.
 If it doesn't appear in the browser, you may have to download it and view it externally.
 You should be presented with plots similar to those below.
 > ![Raw data QC plots](../../images/scrna-scater-qc/raw_data.png "Raw data QC plots")
 >
 >    > ### {% icon comment %} Comment